g-omarsdottir/hangman/README.md

 ## Credits

+The content for this project was written by me, Gudrun Omarsdottir.

 ### Content

 - [Chris Horton](https://gist.github.com/chrishorton/8510732aa9a80a03c829b09f12e20d9c) for the code used to create the hangman image and the list of words to guess.